rust-lang/rls/README.md

 Associating requests with replies is done using an id which must be handled by the RLS.

+### Extensions to the Language Server Protocol

+The RLS uses some custom extensions to the Language Server Protocol.
+Currently these are all sent from the RLS to an LSP client and are only used to improve the user experience by showing progress indicators.

+* `rustDocument/diagnosticsBegin`: notification, no arguments.
+Sent before a build starts and before any diagnostics from a build are sent.
+* `rustDocument/diagnosticsEnd`: notification, no arguments.
+Sent when a build is complete (successfully or not, or even skipped) and all post-build analysis by the RLS is complete.

 ## Contributing

 The RLS is open source and we'd love you to contribute to the project.
 Testing,